feeleen/RoslynCodeCleaner/README.md

 ### Using Profiles

-Profiles allow you to save and reuse configurations:
+Profiles allow you to save and reuse configurations, apply custom filtering, defined in `appsettings.json`:

 ```bash
 # Use predefined profile